COALAIP/specs/README.md

 #### Proposed Transformation

-An Assertion model in the ontology definitely makes sense, considering that the ontology will potentially be exposed to every user of the internet.
+An Assertion model in the ontology definitely makes sense, considering that the ontology will potentially be exposed to every user of the Internet.
 Hence, a healing mechanism that helps interpreters of the data to retrieve a statistical truth is helpful for sure.
 We'd like to propose though that assertions are not being made on actual models themselves, but rather on a model's attributes and links.

 Think about the following scenario:

-Andy Warhol decides to use the COALA IP protocol to register his work on the blockchain.
+Andy Warhol decides to use the COALA IP protocol to register his work on a Blockchain.
 He's registering one of his works called "32 Campbell's Soup Cans" as a Creation and attaches a poster of the work as a Manifestation to it.
-He also creates a Manifestation defining the licensing terms of buying in a Right and attaches it to the Manifestation.
-Since Andy is not really good with computer programs - it was never really his type of medium - his program contains a bug that leads him to also register a Creation of Edvard Munch's The Scream under his name.
+He also creates a Right defining the licensing terms of buying the poster and attaches it to the Manifestation.
+Since Andy is not really good with computers - they were never really his type of medium - his program contains a bug that leads him to also register a Creation of Edvard Munch's The Scream under his name.
 Visually, this is what we'd end up with:

 ![](media/lccrrmassertionexample1.png)

+Now obviously, we've created a awkward situation.
+We've stored all our ontology on a Blockchain, supporting IPLD and content-addressed storage, meaning that in contrast to a for example SQL database, we're by no means able to revert the transactions made.
+So since we can append-only to a Blockchain, the solution left to solve the problem is actually to append an Assertion validating specific statements on their truthiness or falseness.

-Now, instead of falsifying the existence of the Creation "The Scream", what we'd actually like to assert is this Creation's author property.
-Fortunately, by using IPLD's merkle-path feature, we're able to achieve exactly that by defining the object like this:
+Instead of falsifying the existence of the Creation "The Scream" though (this is what the LCC RRM recommends), what we'd actually like to assert is the Creation's author property.
+By using IPLD's merkle-path feature, we're able to achieve exactly that by defining an Assertion object like this:

 ```javascript
 // In IPLD